Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

       mcClient.setCustomEventListener(eventReceivedCallback);
       ```

-   3. When your application no longer wants to listen for custom events, you can disable the events listener:
+   3. Disable the events listener, when your application is no longer listening to the custom events:

       ```javascript
       mcClient.unsetCustomEventsListener();